Early Career Researcher Network

 Led by Dr Moé Suzuki, LSE100

-This project investigates the experiences of ECRs at LSE who are racialised as ‘non-white’ in order to identify good practice and areas for improvement in relation to research, teaching, and community-building at LSE.
+This project investigated the experiences of ECRs at LSE who are racialised as ‘non-white’ in order to identify good practice and areas for improvement in relation to research, teaching, and community-building at LSE.
 Although LSE collects Equity, Diversity, and Inclusion data, they tell little about how racialised ECRs experience the institution.
 Qualitative data focusing on their narratives and experiences can thus shed light on the specific barriers they may face, as well as good practice they have encountered at LSE or elsewhere.
 Such findings can then be used by LSE to create an institution where racialised ECRs can thrive.
 While recognising the limitations of the term ‘racialised’, it has the benefit of being able to capture as many experiences as possible within this broad category.

 Opening Lines: Book Writing Collective Round 2